Jean-Bédel Bokassa: Rule during the 1970s

 In 1971, Bokassa promoted himself to full general, and on 4 March 1972 declared himself president for life.
 He survived another coup attempt in December 1974.
 The following month, on 2 January, he relinquished the position of prime minister to Elisabeth Domitien, who became the first woman to hold the position.
-He had earlier appointed the CAR's first female government minister, Marie-Joséphe Franck, in February 1970.
+He had earlier appointed the CAR's first female government minister, Marie-Josèphe Franck, in February 1970.
 Over time, Bokassa's domestic and foreign policies became increasingly unpredictable, leading to another assassination attempt at Bangui M'Poko International Airport in February 1976.

 Foreign support

 The Libyan leader Muammar Gaddafi aided Bokassa.
-France also lent support; in 1975, French president Valéry Giscard d'Estaing declared himself a "friend and family member" of Bokassa.
+France also lent support; in 1975, French President Valéry Giscard d'Estaing declared himself a "friend and family member" of Bokassa.
 By that time, France supplied its former colony's regime with financial and military backing.
 In exchange, Bokassa frequently took Giscard on hunting trips in the CAR and supplied France with uranium, which was vital for France's nuclear energy and weapons program in the Cold War era.
 Bokassa restored ties with PRC and visited China in 1976.

 The "friendly and fraternal" cooperation with France—according to Bokassa's own terms—reached its peak with the imperial coronation ceremony of Bokassa I on 4 December 1977.
 The French Defence Minister sent a battalion to secure the ceremony; he also lent seventeen aircraft to Bokassa's government, and even assigned French Navy personnel to support the orchestra.
 The coronation ceremony lasted for two days and cost 10 million GBP, more than the annual budget of the CAR.
 The ceremony was organized by French artist Jean-Pierre Dupont, and Bokassa's ornate crown was made by Parisian jeweller Claude Bertrand.
-Bokassa sat on a two-ton throne modeled in the shape of a large eagle made from solid gold.
+Bokassa sat on a two-ton throne modeled in the shape of a large eagle made from gilded bronze.

 On 10 October 1979, the French satirical newspaper Canard Enchaîné reported that Bokassa had offered the then-Minister of Finance Giscard two diamonds in 1973.
 This soon became a major political scandal known as the Diamonds Affair, which contributed significantly to Giscard's losing his reelection bid in 1981.
 The Franco-Central African relationship drastically changed when France's Renseignements Généraux intelligence service learned of Bokassa's willingness to become a partner of Gaddafi.

 After a meeting with Gaddafi in September 1976, Bokassa converted to Islam and changed his name to Salah Eddine Ahmed Bokassa.
 It is presumed that his conversion to Islam was a ploy calculated to ensure ongoing Libyan financial aid.
 Issues arose when it became clear no funds promised by Gaddafi were forthcoming.
 The conversion also clashed with Bokassa's plans to be crowned emperor in the Catholic cathedral in Bangui.